SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 * Should the next email be based on contact engagement, when a contact is filling in a form or clicking a link?
 * Should all contacts get the same content?

-### Send email
+### Send email (mailing)

 An email step is used for sending an email to an active flow participant.
-You can select an already prepared email or adding a new one.
+You can select an already prepared email or add a new one.

 1. Drag the **Send email** box from the step menu and drop it into an available slot in the flowchart.

 1. Choose one of the options:

     * Create new email for this step.
 Enter a name and click **Create**.
-This opens the Mailing wizard at the Template step.
+This opens the Mailing wizard at the **Template** step.
     * Select existing email for this step.
 Click to select flow content.

+1. Enter the **subject** of the email.
+Contact variables (merge tags) are available.

+1. Optionally, add one or more attachments (max 25MB total).

 ![Add email step to flow -screenshot][img1]

 > [!NOTE]
 > Creating a new email as flow content is only possible from within flow UI.

-**Step settings:**

-* **Subject:** You can personalize the subject with contact variables (same as merge tags within the mailing editor).
-* **Attachment:**

 ### Send SMS